seancorfield/next-jdbc/doc/getting-started.md

 three arguments:
 * The fully-qualified symbol identify the operation,
 * A "state" argument (the result of calling `my-sql-logger`),
-* The result set data structure.
+* The result set data structure, if the call succeeded, or the exception if it failed.

+The return value of the result logger function is ignored.

 The symbol will be one of: `next.jdbc/execute!` or `next.jdbc/execute-one!`.
 The friendly SQL functions invoke `execute!` or `execute-one!` under the hood, so that is how they will